yohasebe/wp2txt/README.md

 - Make sure to Replace `/Users/me/localdata` with the full path to the data directory in your local computer

 3. The Docker image will begin downloading and a bash prompt will appear when finished.
-4. The `wp2txt` command and `/data` directory will be avalable in the Docker environment.
+4. The `wp2txt` command will be avalable anywhare in the Docker container.
+Use the `/data` directory as the location of the input dump files and the output text files.

+**IMPORTANT:**

-**IMPORTANT:** Configure Docker Desktop resource settings (number of cores, amount of memory, etc.) to get the best performance possible.
+- Configure Docker Desktop resource settings (number of cores, amount of memory, etc.) to get the best performance possible.
+- When running the `wp2txt` command inside a Docker container, be sure to set the output directory to somewhere in the mounted local directory specified by the `docker run` command.

-### Run WP2TXT on MacOS and Linux
+### WP2TXT on MacOS and Linux

 WP2TXT requires that one of the following commands be installed on the system in order to decompress `bz2` files: